-AWS Systems Manager Parameter Store (AMS SSPS)
+Use AMS SSP to provision AWS Systems Manager Parameter Store in your AMS account

+Use AMS Self-Service Provisioning (SSP) mode to access AWS Systems Manager Parameter Store capabilities directly in your AMS managed account.
 AWS Systems Manager Parameter Store provides secure, hierarchical storage for configuration data management and secrets management.
 You can store data such as passwords, database strings, and license codes as parameter values.
 You can store values as plain text or encrypted data.
 You can then reference values by using the unique name that you specified when you created the parameter.
 Highly scalable, available, and durable, Parameter Store is backed by the AWS Cloud.
-To learn more, see AWS Systems Manager Parameter Store.
+To learn more, see AWS Systems Manager Parameter Store Store.

-If you want a dedicated secrets store with lifecycle management, use AWS Secrets Manager (AMS SSPS) instead of Parameter Store.
+If you want a dedicated secrets store with lifecycle management, use Use AMS SSP to provision AWS Secrets Manager in your AMS account instead of Parameter Store.
 Secrets Manager helps you meet your security and compliance requirements by enabling you to rotate secrets automatically.
 Secrets Manager offers built-in integration for MySQL, PostgreSQL, and Amazon Aurora on Amazon RDS, that's extensible to other types of secrets by customizing Lambda functions.

-AWS Systems Manager Parameter Store in AWS Managed Services FAQs
+AWS Systems Manager Parameter Store in AWS Managed Services FAQ